gatsbyjs/gatsby/packages/gatsby-plugin-google-tagmanager/README.md

 # gatsby-plugin-google-tagmanager

-Easily add Google Tagmanager to your Gatsby site.
+Add Google Tag Manager to your Gatsby site.

 ## Install